ndeadly/MissionControl/README.md

 ***Does this work with sys-con installed?***
 Yes, I have had several reports from users that the two can be used together without issue.

+***Installing this bricked my console!!!!!11!!1!11*** No. If you are seeing errors about title `0100000000000008` upon rebooting your console you are almost certainly using an outdated Atmosphere version.
+Install the latest version from the [official github release](https://github.com/Atmosphere-NX/Atmosphere/releases) and follow the MissionControl [installation instructions](https://github.com/ndeadly/MissionControl#installation) again.

+***How can I use this with multiple sysNAND/emuMMC launch configs?***
+Pairing controllers across multiple unique HOS installations requires multiple pairing databases and is essentially the same as pairing with two different consoles.
+The only exception being the case where you paired the controller(s) prior to making sysNAND copies.
+For now you will have to re-pair your controllers when switching back and forth.
+In the future I hope to include an option to load/store the database on the SD card to avoid this issue.

 ***Why have my official Joycon/Switch Pro Controllers stopped working over Bluetooth after installing MissionControl?***
 It is possible to pair these controllers via the Joycon rails or a USB connection.
 In these cases a garbage hardware ID gets stored to the pairing database and the controller fails to be identified.
-This issue can be resolved by using the `Disconnect Controllers` option in System Settings with the controller disconnected from the system, and then re-pairing via bluetooth in the `Change Grip/Order` screen.
+Failure to identify a controller means I don't know how its input data should be handled, so I ignore it.
+This issue can be resolved by physicall disconnecting the controller from the console, deleting the pairing database with the `System Settings->Controllers and Sensors->Disconnect Controllers` option, and then re-pairing via bluetooth in the `Change Grip/Order` screen.

 ***Why doesn't my 3rd-party knockoff controller work?***
 Many 3rd-party controllers also use garbage hardware IDs, making them difficult to identify reliably.
 If a controller can't be identified, I ignore it, since I have no idea how to process the incoming data.
 I am currently trying to find an alternate way to identifying them without creating problems elsewhere.

+***My Xbox One Controller buttons are mapped incorrectly.
+Can you fix it?***
+You didn't read the [Known Issues and Limitations](https://github.com/ndeadly/MissionControl#known-issues-and-limitations) section, did you?
+You need to update your controller firmware to the latest version.
+This can be done on Windows using the [Xbox Accessories](https://www.microsoft.com/en-us/p/xbox-accessories/9nblggh30xj3?activetab=pivot:overviewtab) app.
+You can also do this on the Xbox itself.

 ***Can you add support for PS3 controllers?***
 It's on my list of things to look into.
 The pairing process is non-standard and may require modifications to the bluetooth driver.
 If it can be done non-destructively I will add support eventually.